apache/spark/docs/security.md

 Long-running applications may run into issues if their run time exceeds the maximum delegation token lifetime configured in services it needs to access.

+This feature is not available everywhere.
+In particular, it's only implemented on YARN and Kubernetes (both client and cluster modes), and on Mesos when using client mode.

-Spark supports automatically creating new tokens for these applications when running in YARN mode.
+Spark supports automatically creating new tokens for these applications.
+There are two ways to enable this functionality.

-Kerberos credentials need to be provided to the Spark application via the `spark-submit` command, using the `--principal` and `--keytab` parameters.
+### Using a Keytab

+By providing Spark with a principal and keytab (e.g. using `spark-submit` with `--principal` and `--keytab` parameters), the application will maintain a valid Kerberos login that can be used to retrieve delegation tokens indefinitely.

-The provided keytab will be copied over to the machine running the Application Master via the Hadoop Distributed Cache.
-For this reason, it's strongly recommended that both YARN and HDFS be secured with encryption, at least.
+Note that when using a keytab in cluster mode, it will be copied over to the machine running the Spark driver.
+In the case of YARN, this means using HDFS as a staging area for the keytab, so it's strongly recommended that both YARN and HDFS be secured with encryption, at least.

-The Kerberos login will be periodically renewed using the provided credentials, and new delegation tokens for supported will be created.
+### Using a ticket cache

+By setting `spark.kerberos.renewal.credentials` to `ccache` in Spark's configuration, the local Kerberos ticket cache will be used for authentication.
+Spark will keep the ticket renewed during its renewable life, but after it expires a new ticket needs to be acquired (e.g. by running `kinit`).

+It's up to the user to maintain an updated ticket cache that Spark can use.

+The location of the ticket cache can be customized by setting the `KRB5CCNAME` environment variable.

 ## Secure Interaction with Kubernetes